 Fault analysis and investigative techniques

-Professionals use systematic methods to analyze fault from vehicle damage, beyond layperson assumptions.
-They combine physical evidence examination, digital data retrieval, and testimonial analysis.
-Our firm uses these techniques.
+Professionals use systematic methods beyond the capabilities of the average person to analyze fault from vehicle damage.
+They combine physical evidence examination, digital data retrieval, and testimonial analysis with their own historical experience.
+Our firm uses each of these techniques to draw expert conclusions that withstand legal scrutiny in Sacramento area county courts.

 Role of California law enforcement in fault analysis

-California law enforcement has a first duty.
-On-scene officers document damage, interview individuals, and take down conditions.
-This becomes an opinion reported on in a Traffic Collision Report, accompanied by a diagram and typically, an opinion regarding the primary collision factor.
+California law enforcement has first responder duty consisting of multiple critical tasks.
+On-scene officers (e.g. Sacramento Police, CHP) first ensure safety of all accident vehicle occupants, then document damage, interview individuals, and note environmental conditions.
+These observations become an official opinion reported on in a Traffic Collision Report, accompanied by a diagram and a brief assessment regarding the primary collision factor.

 These reports have no legal impact on civil liability.
 The officers’ opinions can be contradicted by further evidence.
 Issued citations impact liability findings.